 - An official score for the Graduate Record Examinations General Test (GRE), unless otherwise specified by the graduate program to which the student is applying.
 The McCombs School of Business requires master’s and doctoral degree applicants to submit a satisfactory score for either the GRE or the Graduate Management Admission Test (GMAT).
 Applicants to dual or combined degree programs with the School of Law must submit a satisfactory score for the Law School Admission Test (LSAT) as well as for the GRE or GMAT.
 International students whose native language is not English must also submit scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+The Institutional TOEFL (ITP) and the IELTS General Training are not accepted.
 For more information on which countries qualify for a waiver of this requirement, as well as programs that do not waive the requirement, please visit the Graduate School's website.
 Applicants should consult the graduate advisor for the program of interest to learn which test the program requires.

 - Adequate subject preparation for the proposed major.
 Evidence of adequate preparation varies by program, but examples include letters of reference, auditions, samples of work, and personal statements.

 - A recommendation for acceptance by the Graduate Studies Committee for the proposed major area.